apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 ### Service Monitor and APISIX Service

-The magic behind `serviceMonitor.enabled=true` helmc chart option is `ServiceMonitor` resource.
-It's content is as follows.
+The magic behind `serviceMonitor.enabled=true` helm chart option is `ServiceMonitor` resource.
+Its content is as follows.

 ```yaml
 apiVersion: monitoring.coreos.com/v1